|

 secrets in his making Beaujolais wines of such quality.

-this one is a more substantial wine and, who knows?
+this one was a more substantial wine and, who knows?
 It may even grow a bit

 in the bottle.
 Cherries, red berries...a lightly floral